netaisllc/autumnal-polyphonic/README.md

 **In a NEW terminal window,**

-1. Start the `zesty-fs` docker service using default host and ports
+1. Start the `acme-fs` docker service using default host and ports

 -------------------------